zeek/zeek-docs/doc/scripts/base/bif/plugins/Zeek_ICMP.events.bif.zeek.rst

    information about the ICMP protocol.

-   :c: The connection record for the corresponding ICMP flow.
+   :param c: The connection record for the corresponding ICMP flow.

-   :icmp: Additional ICMP-specific information augmenting the standard connection
+   :param icmp: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :info: Additional ICMP-specific information augmenting the standard connection
+   :param info: Additional ICMP-specific information augmenting the standard connection
          record *c*.

-   :code: The ICMP code of the *exceeded* message.
+   :param code: The ICMP code of the *exceeded* message.

-   :context: A record with specifics of the original packet that the message
+   :param context: A record with specifics of the original packet that the message
             refers to. *Unreachable* messages should include the original IP header from the packet that triggered them, and Zeek parses that into the *context* structure.
 Note that if the *exceeded* includes